What Is Binge Eating Disorder?

 Emotional eating — eating in response to emotions such as sadness, stress, anxiety, or boredom — is extremely prevalent and does not necessarily indicate BED.
 The distinction lies in the nature of the episode: in BED, there is intake of an objectively large amount of food in a delimited period (generally 2 hours), with a sense of loss of control that goes beyond eating in response to emotions.
 Distress after the episode and minimum frequency (at least once/week for 3 months) are additional criteria.

 In depression with hyperphagia, excessive eating is more continuous and diffuse — there are no well-defined discrete binge episodes.
 Generalized depressed mood is prominent.
 The PHQ-9 helps with screening.
-Both conditions (BED and depression) can coexist and feed each other: depression precipitates binge episodes, and post-binge guilt and shame deepen depression.
+Both conditions (BED and depression) can coexist and feed each other: depression triggers binge episodes, and post-binge guilt and shame deepen depression.
 Treatment must address both conditions.

 Borderline Personality Disorder

-Treatment of BPD with comorbid BED requires an integrated approach.
+Treating BPD with comorbid BED requires an integrated approach.
 Dialectical Behavior Therapy (DBT) — developed specifically for BPD — simultaneously addresses emotional regulation, distress tolerance, and impulsive behaviors, including eating.
 Specialized psychiatric evaluation is necessary for diagnosis and management.

 Treatment